mttcrn/polimi-CSE-notes/Machine Learning.md

 - It fails when data consists of multiple clusters.
 - The direction of greatest variance may not be the most informative.
 - Computationally expensive in high dimensions.
 - Assumes linearity since it computes linear combinations of features.
-If data lies on a nonlinear manifold, [[Machine Learning#Kernel PCA|Kernel PCA]] can help.
+If data lies on a nonlinear manifold kernel PCA can help.

 > [!TIP] Core property of PCA
 > Once we project our mean-normalized data onto the principal components (obtaining scores $t_i$), we can reconstruct the original data using the loadings matrix $W$  (i.e. the eigenvectors of the covariance matrix).